florimondmanca/djangorestframework-api-key/docs/security.md

 - Only a hashed version is stored in the database.
 The hash is computed using the default password hasher. [^1]
 - The generated key is shown only once to the client upon API key creation.

-[^1]: All hashers provided by Django should be supported. `djangorestframework-api-key` is tested against the [default list of `PASSWORD_HASHERS`](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-PASSWORD_HASHERS).
+[^1]: All hashers provided by Django should be supported.
+This package is tested against the [default list of `PASSWORD_HASHERS`](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-PASSWORD_HASHERS).
 See also [How Django stores passwords](https://docs.djangoproject.com/en/2.2/topics/auth/passwords/#how-django-stores-passwords) for more information.

 ### Grant scheme